-Use extra caution when towing the vehicle(s).
-Do not tow a single vehicle at speeds in excess of 12 mph (19 kph).
-Do not tow more than three vehicles at a time.
-Do not exceed 5 mph (8 kph) while towing multiple vehicles.
+Use extra caution when towing the vehicle.
+Do not tow vehicle at speeds in excess of 12 mph (19 kph).
 Towing the vehicle at above the recommended speed may result in personal injury and/or damage to the vehicle and other property.
-Vehicles equipped with Precision Drive SystemTM (PDS) must be towed with the Run-Tow/Maintenance switch, located under the passenger seat, in the 'Tow/Maintenance' position.
+Vehicles equipped with Precision Drive System[TM] (PDS) must be towed with the Run-Tow/Maintenance/Storage switch, located under the passenger seat, in the 'Tow/Maintenance/Storage' position.